safe-global/safe-docs/docs/CPKtutorial4.md

 sidebar_label: Fetching the necessary data from the blockchain
 ---

-First we need to initialize the DAI and Compound DAI token contracts instances, the ABI can be found [here](https://github.com/gnosis/cpk-compound-example/blob/master/src/abis/CErc20.json):
+First, we need to initialize the DAI and Compound DAI token contracts instances, the ABI can be found [here](https://github.com/gnosis/cpk-compound-example/blob/master/src/abis/CErc20.json):

 ```jsx
 import React, { useMemo } from "react"